Contextual Inverse Optimization: Offline and Online Learning: Introduction

 For the online setting, in each period $t$, the decision-maker receives a new feasible set $\mathcal X_t \subseteq \mathbb R^n$ and a new context function $f_t: \mathbb R^n \to \mathbb R^d$, and must select some action $x_t \in \mathcal X_t$ in order to minimize an underlying objective function $f_t(x_t)'c^\star$.
 As in the offline setting, $c^\star$ is an unknown cost vector, which is only known to belong to some initial knowledge set $C_0 \subseteq \mathbb R^d$.
 The key question in this setting is if the decision-maker can gain information about $c^\star$ over time, and what type of performance can be achieved over time when we only observe past optimal actions.
 Informally speaking, we are interested in understanding how well can the decision-maker learn to mimic the expert.
+In both the offline and online settings, we aim to minimize the worst-case regret, which is measured in terms of the suboptimality gap of the actions taken.
+In particular, the regret we study captures the quality of the decision made under the \textit{true} cost and formally introduced in \Cref{sec:pb-form}.
+While not directly observable, we derive theoretical bounds on it.